dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 Download the file "de_covidmapfinal.html" and open it.

 ## Notes
 This project is still a work in progress.
-In the near future, I am considering scaling it to include data from West Europe too.